Lumi-supercomputer/lumi-userguide/docs/hardware/lumic.md

 [slurm-partitions]: ../runjobs/scheduled-jobs/partitions.md
 [zen3-wiki]: https://en.wikipedia.org/wiki/Zen_3

-The LUMI-C hardware partition consists of 2048 CPU based compute nodes.
+The LUMI-C hardware partition consists of 2048 CPU-based compute nodes.
 Some of these nodes contain more memory than others as specified in the table below.

 | Nodes | CPUs                                               | CPU cores     | Memory   | Disk | Network     |